 - Salmon, Chicken or Tuna Salad can be simple with just the meat and mayo, or dress it up with nuts, cranberries, cut veggies.
 Serve it with lettuce, crackers or avocado.

 - Plain items: Cheese, beans, yogurt, chunks of chicken…

-- Include a Dip like hummus
+- Include a Dip like hummus or dressing

 - Some kids like frozen peas or beans cold.

 - Salads that use cabbage, broccoli slaw, or shredded carrots can hold up until lunch without wilting